 PHP, which is a recursive abbreviation for PHP: Hypertext Preprocessor, is among the most popular general-purpose programming languages available out there.
 Any website or application created using PHP will run on a given web server on the condition that a PHP module is installed, which renders the language absolutely universal and it’s barely surprising that there are actually several million web servers that support it and hundreds of millions of PHP-driven websites hosted on them.
 PHP is preferred over HTML owing to the fact that it permits you to create an interactive site with a plethora of different features.
 A PHP-based social networking site, for instance, will display unique content to each visitor regardless of the fact that the page URL will stay unchanged.
 In contrast, HTML websites are static and the page content can be modified only manually.
 Just like any other software program, PHP has different versions and the version that was used whilst creating a particular website must be set up on the server in order for the site to work flawlessly.

-PHP 4, PHP 5 and PHP 7 Support in Shared Hosting
+PHP 4, PHP 5, PHP 7 and PHP 8 Support in Shared Hosting